 • Fires when Routing status = new

 • First branch: Does this contact already have an owner?
-If yes, skip rotation - create a task for the existing owner instead
+If yes, skip rotation - the post-branch first-touch task handles the follow-up

 • Second branch: Is there an associated company with an owner?
 If yes, assign to the company owner (account-based routing)